CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with excellent trigger terms and completeness, clearly specifying both when to use it and what it does.
+This is a solid skill description with excellent trigger term coverage and completeness, clearly specifying both what the skill does and when to use it.
 Its main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., creating workflow YAML files, configuring secrets, setting up test commands).
 The description also uses second person ('your build process') which is a minor style issue.

 Suggestions

-Add more specific concrete actions like 'Creates GitHub Actions workflow files, configures environment secrets, sets up test execution steps' to improve specificity.
+Expand the capability description with more concrete actions, e.g., 'Creates GitHub Actions workflow files, configures Langfuse API keys as secrets, sets up test execution steps, and validates pipeline output.'

-Replace second person 'your build process' with third person phrasing like 'the build process' to match the preferred voice.
+Replace second person 'your build process' with third person phrasing like 'the build process' to match the expected voice.

 DimensionReasoningScore